Dipakk7/Scorelia/README.md

 > **Scorelia** is a full-stack AI career intelligence platform that helps job seekers analyze resumes, check ATS compatibility, semantically match resumes against job descriptions, prepare for interviews, and get personalized career guidance — powered entirely by open-source AI running on your own machine.
 >
 > No external API costs.
 No data leaving your device.
-Just a private, local AI career copilot.
+Just a private, local AI career copilot

 <div align="center">